castai/docs/docs/guides/pod-pinning.md

 # Configure pod placement by topology

-This guide will show how to place pods in particular node, zone, region, cloud etc. using labels and advanced Kubernetes scheduling features.
+This guide will show how to place pods in particular node, zone, region, cloud, etc., using labels and advanced Kubernetes scheduling features.
 Kubernetes supports this by using:

 - [`nodeSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector)
 - [`nodeAffinity/Anti-Affinity`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity)